 The Neato D7 is similar to the S9 in that it uses a matching shape and design.

-Its main cleaning brush sits on front with the side brush slightly behind it.
+Its main cleaning brush sits on the front with the side brush slightly behind it.

 Like the earlier generation Botvac robots, the D7 uses the same combo brush that has the rubber blade and bristle arrangement that’s excellent on various types of dirt.

-The larger clearance allows the D7 to gobble up larger pieces of rubbish like cheerios without any issues whatsoever.
+The higher clearance allows the D7 to gobble up larger pieces of rubbish like cheerios without any issues whatsoever.